 - Coconut sorbet or ice cream (can use vegan ice cream, if vegan)

 - Desiccated coconut, for decoration

 - Cut the pineapple by chopping off the top and prickly sides.
 Then you want to remove the flesh from the inedible core, so use a sharp knife to slice off the sides.
 Cut these sides further into strips.
 I cut 6 chunky strips, which left me with some pineapple to spare.

 - Make the ‘marinade’ by putting the cardamom pods in a pestle and mortar (if you have one).
 If not, then just use the back of a spoon or the flat surface of a large knife to crush the pods.
 Once they have been crushed, remove the outer shells and you will be left with small bits of the inner seed.

-- Mix the crushed cardamom seeds with the vanilla extract, maple syrup and rum (if using).
+- Mix the crushed cardamom seeds with the vanilla extract, maple syrup, lime juice and rum (if using).
 Stir well.

 - Put the pineapple strips into a dish and cover with the marinade.
 Sprinkle with the chopped mint leaves.
 Leave this to soak up the juices for 30 minutes at least, but a few hours is preferable.

 - Then, heat your bbq (or griddle pan).
 Chargrill the pineapple slices until you see those distinctive bbq lines on every side of the pineapple.
 There is no set time for this, it should take around 10 minutes.